TheCSharpAcademy/CodeReviews.Console.SportsResults/SportsResults.wkktoria/README.md

 ## Setting up

-1. Set the appropriate values in `app.config`.
+The sender email address, sender email password and receiver email address should be set up in `app.config`.

-The time when emails are sent can be changed in `NotifierSerivce.cs`.
+The time when emails are sent can be changed in `Services/NotifierSerivce.cs`.